jariwilms/chroma-gl/README.md

 ## Getting Started
 >[!NOTE]
 >The C++ module ecosystem is still maturing.
-Tooling support can be inconsistent, which may require manual project configuration.
+Tooling support may be inconsistent.

 1. Create solution
 Run the generate.bat script in the root directory.
 Premake will generate a Visual Studio solution (.sln) along with project files